kragen/derctuo/markdown/globoflexia.md

 making images or videos of them, but the underlying three-dimensional form of the object is lost.

-So I've been thinking about three different ways to do this: photogrammetry, spray foam, and papier-mâché.
+So I’ve been thinking about three different ways to do this: photogrammetry, spray foam, and papier-mâché.

 Photogrammetry